dmurfet/therisingsea/content/post/seminar-ch.md

 +++

 This is the webpage for the Curry-Howard seminar at the University of Melbourne.
-Currently in very rough shape.
+The aim of the seminar is to explore the growing field of connections between logic, functional programming and category theory, referred to as the *Curry-Howard correspondence*.

 The main reference is: